 Ginger tea is easy to make at home by steeping fresh ginger in boiling water.
 You can also buy it pre-made at most grocery stores.

-One study showed that those who drank grapefruit juice before meals lost more weight than those who didn’t drink it (4).
 However, this research is limited, and more studies are needed to confirm these effects.

 In addition, eating whole grapefruits may be more effective than drinking juice.
 This is because whole fruits contain fiber, which can help you feel full and eat less.